 - Former Navy SEAL and manager of Global Rescue Security Operations Harding Bush has extensive mountain and cold weather operations expertise.
 He has developed multiple training programs for ski mountaineering and cold weather survival.
 He is a graduate of several U.S. and NATO Mountaineering courses including the Slovenian Mountain Warfare School.

 Stretch predicts that 2022 will be wide open on Mount Everest.
 “If 2021 is anything to go by, there won’t be any limitations on group size.
 Expect record permits distributed with no enforced rules.
 Climbers should go with expedition organizers who take COVID-19 precautions seriously,” he said.

 Koo and his deployment team are taking it all in stride.
 “We are comfortable in Nepal.
 Our partners are super nice.
 It’s like a second home.”

 Contact Bill McIntyre at email@example.com or 202.560.1195 (phone/text) for more information.

 About Global Rescue

 Global Rescue is the world’s leading provider of medical, security, evacuation and travel risk management services to enterprises, governments and individuals.
 Founded in 2004, Global Rescue has exclusive relationships with the Johns Hopkins Emergency Medicine Division of Special Operations and Elite Medical Group.
 Global Rescue provides best-in-class services that identify, monitor and respond to client medical and security crises.
-Global Rescue has provided medical and security support to its clients, including Fortune 500 companies, governments and academic institutions, during every globally significant crisis of the last decade.
+Global Rescue has provided medical and security support to its clients, including Fortune 500 companies, governments and academic institutions, during every globally significant crisis of the last two decades.
 For more information, visit www.globalrescue.com.